walterhiggins/WMPJS/README.md

 6. Once the CraftBukkit server console has launched, you can stop it by issuing the CraftBukkit `stop` command (type `stop` then hit ENTER).

+### Agreeing to the End User License Agreement
+Later versions of CraftBukkit require you to agree to Mojang's *End User License Agreement* before the server will run.
+The first time you run CraftBukkit, the server will issuing the following error message before stopping:

+    Failed to load eula.txt
+    You need to agree to the EULA in order to run the server.
+Go to eula.txt for more info.

+To agree to the EULA, open the eula.txt file in the same folder and change it so it reads as follows:

+    eula=true

+Save the eula.txt file and then start CraftBukkit again.
+This time it should run without error.

 ### Configuring your server
 Once you've installed CraftBukkit, the next step is configuration.
 This is where you decide what kind of Minecraft Server you want to run.
 Will it have Monsters?
 Will it be Survival mode or Creative mode?
 Will it be Player vs. Player, and so on.
 While configuration is something you'll probably only do once, you can later change the server configuration at any time you like.
 The server configuration isn't set in stone, just bear in mind you will need to restart your server if you change the configuration.
 I'll show you how to do that later.